JonJWong/In-the-Browser/README.md

 #
 ### Future Plans
+- Refactor the logic to use requestAnimationFrame() instead of setInterval()
-- Add the ability to upload custom songs
+- Add the ability to upload custom songs.
-- Add the ability to change song options through an options menu (scroll rate, note skin)
+- Add the ability to scroll from top to bottom, as well as to change noteskin.
-- Add a volume slider
+- Change volume buttons to a volume slider.
-- Custom keybinds to assign preferred keys to arrows
+- Add the ability to use custom keybinds for arrows.

 #
 ### Credit: